In 2023, there is not one company that uses no digital technology.

 If there is a general resistance to digital adoption among staff, it is essential to identify and address the underlying concerns.

-While there are many reasons why staff might be reluctant to change, the two most common are:
+While there are many reasons why staff might be reluctant to change, the 2 most common reasons are:

 Dealing with these concerns is again an issue for senior management.

-- that they are supported and have the time that they need to learn the new systems,
+✅ That they are supported and have the time that they need to learn the new systems, and

 People are naturally competitive, and sometimes just knowing that another team within the company is ahead in adoption can be enough to give them a push to try a little harder.

-This can be further incentivized with prizes for the teams that are doing the best.
+This can be further incentivized with prizes for the teams that are doing their best.

 This means two things.